AMD-BC-250/gpu-governor/README.md

-# Oberon GPU Governor
+# AMD BC-250 GPU Governor

-A simple daemon for AMD Oberon based systems that automatically governs GPU voltage and frequency based on load and temperature.
+A simple daemon for AMD Cyan Skillfish based systems that automatically governs GPU voltage and frequency based on load and temperature.

 Testing is only performed on the ASRock BC-250.